PizzaManStarted/ritm/README.md

 ![REPL_example](resources/repl_example.gif)

 The REPL has multiple modes, each with a different purpose.
+For more information look at the relevant [README.md](ritm_repl/README.md) file.

 ## Parser